It would be nice if life went according to plan, especially when kids are involved, but as any parent knows, the unexpected often happens.

 One of the best pen and paper activities has to be dots.

 For slightly longer waits, this is a great strategy game.
 It requires a little set-up as you need to create a grid of dots to play (or you can carry graph paper instead of plain paper in your bag).

 Each player takes turns connecting two corresponding dots.

 The object of the game is to try and claim a square by closing off all four sides.
-If you do, add your initial in the box to mark what’s yours.
+If you do, add your initials in the box to mark what’s yours.

 It’s the person who closes a square that gets to claim the square.

-This is like a fallback paper and pen game and is perfect for something quick.
+This is like a fallback paper and pen activity and is perfect for something quick.
 Even though my kids often end in a stalemate, they still love playing this game together.

 Each wrong guess equals a body part on the line.
 Of course, you can change this word game into something less violet-like taking away cookies on a plate.

 Each wrong guess means one less cookie reward.